stormpath/stormpath-documentation/source/auth_z.rst

   (java.todo) Add link to SDK documentation for Custom Data?

-.. only:: nodejs

-  To find out all the different things you can do with customData please see the :ref:`Account Custom Data Section <add-user-customdata>`.

-.. only:: php

-  To find out all the different things you can do with customData please see the :ref:`Account Custom Data Section <add-user-customdata>`.

-.. only:: python
+.. only:: nodejs or php or python

   To find out all the different things you can do with customData please see the :ref:`Account Custom Data Section <add-user-customdata>`.